wristy/website/_projects/2_project.md

     - I investigated the use of logic regression, a method for ensembling binary classifiers by [Kooperberg and Ruczinski](www.google.com).
     - [Monte Carlo Logic Regression](www.google.com) was implemented and the notebook can be found [here](www.google.com)

-4. Investigated ratio of features to samples.
+4. Investigated the ideal ratio of features to samples.
 Powerpoint presentation can be found [here](/assets/img/alzheimers.webp)